neophonic/awesome-marcom-tools/list.md

 # awesome-marcom-tools
-List of marcom tools and resources (both opensource and proprietary)
+List of marcom tools and resources (both opensource and proprietary) I love to use or do recommend.

 ## Research Tools